waynesohot/testdocs/docs/tutorial/Pong2D/ballManager.md

 Next, you'll implment the game flow logic.

-- Add a new script called BallManager to the Ball GameObject.
+- Add a new script called `BallManager` to the `Ball` GameObject.

 - Replace the content of the script with the following.
-Note that the BallManager implements the IFrameSyncComputerUpdate interface.
+Note that the BallManager implements the `IFrameSyncComputerUpdate` interface.

-- Drag the FTransform component and the FRigibody2D component of the Ball GameObject to the BallManager component.
+- Drag the `FTransform` component and the `FRigibody2D` component of the Ball GameObject to the `ballTransform` and `ballRigidbody` field.

 === "C#"
     ``` c#